-In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, and important notification regulations.
+In this post we'll revisit the COBRA timeline that keeps your business on track and in compliance with COBRA guidelines, in addition to important notification regulations.

 Employers have 30 days from the time of the Qualifying Event to notify the plan administrator, except in the case of divorce, legal separation, or cessation of dependency status in which case the Qualified Beneficiary is required to notify the plan administrator within 60 days (Admin Tip: Although many employers wait for QBs to notify the Plan Administrator, in many cases, employers can significantly reduce this notification period by using their own records to discover these QEs and to notify their Plan Administrators themselves).